balenaltd/handbook/Support.md

 >Since we have such limited availability, users (like yourself) who are using the free launch plan(2) will need to rely on our community forums: https://github.com/resin-io/hq/wiki/talk.resin.io

->We've been providing chat and email support to all users, and we can't hold up the load while also having an all-hands summit week.
+>Up to now we've been providing chat and email support to all users, and we can't hold up the load while also having an all-hands summit week.
 Don't worry, we'll be in forums with you and the rest of the community to help answer questions well!

 >All of us will be back home (and back to business) Monday, November 14.